quiverjs/doc-old/core/08-component.md

   },
 ```

-Note that there is no need for the original handler to be defined as simple handler to be used by others as input simple handlers. `quiver-component` provides conversion from handleable simple handler regardless of how the handler was originally encapsulated.
+Note that there is no need for the original handler to be defined as simple handler to be used by others as input simple handlers. `quiver-component` provides conversion from handleable to simple handler regardless of how the handler was originally encapsulated.
 Any simple handler type mismatch will be ignored by the component system and have the error triggered during run time.

 Question may arise on why the need of specifying the handler type twice, once in the handler definition and once in the input handler definition.
-The reason is because component definition is completely independent of each others, and `quiver-component` may has no knowledge of the at the time of component parsing.
+The reason is because component definition is completely independent of each others, and `quiver-component` may has no knowledge of the handler type at the time of component parsing.
 Another reason for this is to maximize the customizability, so that the specified input handler can be transparently replaced by another handler without the component aware of it.

 ## White-box Composition

-The component definition is designed following the principle o _white-box composition_ which is the opposite of blackbox composition.
-You might wonder what is the need to define quiver components in that way rather than composing them directly using the `quiver-middleware` library:
+The component definition is designed following the principle of _white-box composition_ which is the opposite of blackbox composition.
+You might wonder what is the need to define quiver components in that way rather than composing them directly using the [quiver-middleware](https://github.com/quiverjs/middleware) library:

 ```javascript
 var middlewareLib = require('quiver-middleware')